facebookarchive/caffe2/_docs/learn-more.md

 Quoting the original Caffe project's [Philosophy](http://caffe.berkeleyvision.org/tutorial/):

-> In one sip, Caffe is brewed for
+In one sip, Caffe is brewed for:

-> * Expression: models and optimizations are defined as plaintext schemas instead of code.
+* Expression: models and optimizations are defined as plaintext schemas instead of code.

-> * Speed: for research and industry alike speed is crucial for state-of-the-art models and massive data.
+* Speed: for research and industry alike speed is crucial for state-of-the-art models and massive data.

-> * Modularity: new tasks and settings require flexibility and extension.
+* Modularity: new tasks and settings require flexibility and extension.

-> * Openness: scientific and applied progress call for common code, reference models, and reproducibility.
+* Openness: scientific and applied progress call for common code, reference models, and reproducibility.

-> * Community: academic research, startup prototypes, and industrial applications all share strength by joint discussion and development in a BSD-2 project.
+* Community: academic research, startup prototypes, and industrial applications all share strength by joint discussion and development in a BSD-2 project.

-> and these principles direct the project.
+and these principles direct the project.

 ## Getting Started with Caffe2